"Hey, Marina! Got any plans for the holidays?"

 It was cute, watching the octoling's eager actions.
 There was an earnestness in each one that Pearl hadn't quite seen in anyone else.
 Several of the punks she was... familiar with had a burning anger driving their actions, but Marina had this... excitement for everything.
 It made Pearl want to care too.

 Whatever she was expecting, she was not prepared for Marina to pull out a bright white crown, with pink colored tips.
 "Here!
-I remember you mentioning your current crown being damaged, so I made you a new one!
+I remember you mentioning your crown being damaged, so I made you a new one!
 It's metal, so it shouldn't break down so easy, and it matches your tentacles!"

 It was— it was hers.
 The white of her mantle, and the pink of her ink.